Profile

 [A slightly longer comment: I've been coughing now for about three days, my chest aches, and I really didn't need to wind up with a trapped nerve in my right arm overnight just to add to the fun.
 Feeling very sore and very sorry for myself, but not emphasising this because Himself has been barking away for about two weeks straight with this while attempting to carry out his job and find us new rental accommodation.
 I may not be dead, but boy, it's starting to sound like a fun alternative at this point.]

-Rufus Shinra says "Heee!"
+megpie71: Simplified bishie Rufus Shinra says "Heee!"
+(Ha ha only serious)

 Saturday, March 26th, 2011 06:40 pm